obecker/decycle/readme/slicings.md

 `api`, `web`, and `amqp`.

 Both `anyOf` and `oneOf` may be used with `allow` and `allowDirect`.
-Also multiple `allow` / `allowDirect` specifications are possible per slicing.
+Also, multiple `allow` / `allowDirect` specifications are possible per slicing.